deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Esoterics.md

 *Test*: Mind (Difficulty 1)
 *Focus Difficulty*: 1

-The User creates up to three effects, which can be repeated, from the list bellow with range.
+The User creates up to three effects, which can be repeated, from the list bellow within range.

 - Create a harmless illusion, like a slight breeze, faint music, a vile odor, a sweet taste, or spark of light;